zimolzak/instruct-project-etrigger-sql/README.md

 it says above under "Latest commit 2a8f123 *xx* days ago" for future reference.

-2. Click on the SQL file you want above (such as LungOperational.sql).
+2. Click on the SQL file you want above (such as Lung.sql).

 3. Click on the grey button "Raw" at the top the page that comes up.